aphecetche/AliceO2/Detectors/MUON/MCH/Raw/Encoder/README.md

 # MCH Raw Data Encoder

 Like the decoder, the encoder deals with two formats (Bare and UserLogic), both of which in two different modes (charge sum and sample mode).
+Note that only the chargesum mode is fully useable (but that should not be much of a limitation as we're yet to find a real use case for simulating the sample mode).

 Generation of MCH raw data buffers is a two stage process : first we build payloads and then only we organize them in (RDH,payload) blocks.